Oslo City Highlights

 Yes.
 We offer two gravel routes: Nordmarka Forest Ring 4, a 45 km loop through pine and birch forest north of the city, and Epic Marka Endurance, a full-day 85 km ride deep into the Nordmarka wilderness.

-All tours include a private guide, hotel pickup, full route planning and a café stop.
-Fresh coffee is brewed on the trail for smaller groups.
+All tours include a private guide, hotel pickup and full route planning.
+An optional café stop is available on all routes.
 Bike rental is available as an add-on.
 Bikes and helmets are not included in the base price.

 Yes.
-Oslo City Highlights and the Bygdøy Peninsula tour are suitable for all fitness levels with no significant hills.
-The Nordmarka Forest and Epic Marka tours require moderate to strong fitness respectively.
+Oslo City Highlights and the Bygdøy Peninsula tour are suitable for all riders with no significant hills.
+The Nordmarka Forest and Epic Marka tours suit recreational riders and above.